“Stripe” payments PCF component (Power Apps)

 The solution facilitates a safe, PCI DSS-compliant way to accept credit card payments in Canvas Power Apps with Stripe.
 It consists of a custom connector and a code component (PCF).

-The architecture of the solution is explained below:
+The architecture of the solution:

 Stripe Payments in Canvas App architecture diagram.

 Your Canvas Power App application (A) hosts the payment component (A2) on one of the screens.
 The component loads the Stripe.js client (B2) from the Stripe SaaS CDN (B) and injects the credit card capture fields (B3) as an iframe to enable secure and compliant payment flow.
-A client API key (public) need to be specified as part of the component setup.
+A client API key (public) needs to be specified as part of the component setup.

 Please note that the credit card details in the architecture are NOT exposed to any part of your application or connector API but instead are sent directly to Stripe’s secure endpoint.
 This is the (only) recommended integration pattern, and it ensures the security and PCI DSS requirements compliance.